rozek/notes-on-gundb/README.md

 ### Data Removal ###

 By design, nodes and their contents cannot easily be deleted - there could always be another node that did not receive the deletion report but still holds a copy of the outdated node and sends it back to the database again.
 Instead, old nodes and properties have to be **nulled out** in order to be marked as **garbage**.
 This operation creates a **tombstone** which is kept in the database and eventually overwrites the original data in every peer.
-If it becomes necessary to actually get rid of no longer wanted nodes, some kind of **distributed garbage collection** has to be implemented on top of the graph database - GunDB does not (yet) provide such a DGC.
+If it becomes necessary to actually get rid of no longer wanted nodes, some kind of **distributed garbage collection** has to be implemented on top of the graph database - GunDB does not (yet) provide such a DGC (see [Wiki](https://github.com/amark/gun/wiki/Delete)).

 ### Scalability ###